Indefinite causal order and quantum coordinates

-In a next step, we take a superposition of these two classical situations.
-Since $\mathcal{E}_i^{g_\mathcal{A}}$ and $\mathcal{E}_i^{g_\mathcal{B}}$, $i=1,2$ are defined, respectively, as the crossing of the test particle with system $i$, they represent the \emph{same} physical event.
-We thus write
+Next, in order to characterize the causal order between two events on a superposition of spacetimes, we first need to define the notion of an event itself in this context.
+Since $\mathcal{E}_X^{(1)}$ and $\mathcal{E}_X^{(2)}$, $X=A,B$ both represent the crossing of the worldline of the test particle with that of system $X$, we posit that they represent the \emph{same} physical event:

-This extends the relativistic notion of coincidences to incorporate superpositions of trajectories.
-In particular, the worldlines of any two particles can cross in a superposition of two different points on the manifolds.
-In this setup, there are thus \emph{two} distinct physical events -- the crossing of particle $0$ with system $1$ and the crossing of particle $0$ with system $2$ -- \emph{each} associated with a point $p_{\mathcal{E}_i}^{\mathcal{A}}$ on manifold $\mathcal{M}_\mathcal{A}$ and a point $p_{\mathcal{E}_i}^{\mathcal{B}}$ on manifold $\mathcal{M}_\mathcal{B}$ (see Fig.~\ref{fig:diffeo1}).
+This extends the relativistic notion of coincidences to incorporate superpositions of spacetimes.
+Note that it differs essentially from the notion of an event as a point on a spacetime manifold.
+This becomes particularly clear when counting the events involved in our scenario.
+There are \emph{four} different \emph{manifold-points} involved in our scenario -- $p_{\mathcal{E}_A}^{(1)}$ and $p_{\mathcal{E}_B}^{(1)}$ on manifold $\mathcal{M}_1$ as well as $p_{\mathcal{E}_A}^{(2)}$ and $p_{\mathcal{E}_B}^{(2)}$ on manifold $\mathcal{M}_2$ (see Fig.~\ref{fig:diffeo1}).
+However, there are only \emph{two} distinct \emph{physical events} $\mathcal{E}_A$ and $\mathcal{E}_B$ -- the crossing of the test particle with system $A$ and the crossing of the test particle with system $B$.